-3.31.
-Recovery
+3.28.
+Recovery time

 Recovery time is an estimate in hours of how long your body needs to recuperate after training.
-The time is based on the duration and intensity of your recorded activities, as well as your overall fatigue.
+The time is based on the duration and intensity of the training session, as well as your overall fatigue.